 Help reduce the festival’s environmental impact and get active – leave your car at home and join the Bike Ride to Site!

-2017 will mark our eighth annual organized bike ride out to the fest.
+Help reduce the festival’s environmental impact – leave your car at home and join the Bike Ride to Site.
+2018 will mark our ninth annual organized bike ride out to the Fest.
 The approximately two-hour bike ride is a great chance to enjoy the outdoors and help reduce the festival’s carbon footprint.

-We have room for 300 riders on Wednesday, July 5.
-There will be three groups of 100 cyclists that depart between 5:45 AM-6:15 AM on Wednesday July 5th.
+We have room for 300 riders on Wednesday, July 4th.
+There will be three groups of 100 cyclists that depart between 5:45 AM-6:15 AM on Wednesday, July 4th.
 There are two Regular Rides and one Casual Ride.
 The Regular Rides are ideal for intermediate to advanced riders.
-There are two regular rides as we need to split the ride in to groups of 100; be sure to talk to your friends about what ride you will be registering for if you want to ride together.
+There are two regular rides as we need to split the ride into groups of 100; be sure to talk to your friends about what ride you will be registering for if you want to ride together.
 The Casual Ride is ideal for beginner riders, those riding with bike carts, or those who want a more relaxed ride.

 To guarantee that you get into the ride that best fits your riding level, make sure you sign up quickly!
 We cannot add any more spaces once rides are full.